 ...the Redoubtable RE Super (...and Super D...and Super DM :-))

-The RE Super was a revelation in late-1962.
+The RE Super was a revelation in February 1963.
 It not only took all of the incremental advances (instant-return mirror, fully-automatic aperture, interchangeable viewfinders, to name a few) of the previous decade and put them in a single package, but simultaneously pushed the technological bar farther forward than any other SLR of the 1960s.
-Think about this for a moment: out of the Big 4 (Canon, Minolta, Nikon, and Pentax), only Minolta (widely regarded as the most innovative of the group) would close out the decade with an automatic-indexing, full-aperture TTL-metered SLR, and it took them almost four years longer to get to than it did Topcon (not to mention, with considerable "borrowing" from the RE Super's internal meter-coupling mechanisms ;-)).
-And all of this from a company with minuscule sales compared to the others.
+Think about this for a moment: Out of the Big 4 (Canon, Minolta, Nikon, and Pentax), only Minolta (widely regarded as the most innovative of the group) would close out the decade with an automatic-indexing, full-aperture TTL-metered SLR, and it took them three years longer to get to that point than it did Topcon (not to mention, with considerable "borrowing" from the RE Super's internal meter-coupling design ;-)).
+And all of this from a company with minuscule sales, comparatively speaking.
 And while the others would eventually catch up and surpass Topcon, the engineering of RE Super's meter is still impressive to behold.

-It is one thing to put all manner of technical sophistication into an SLR (as Minolta proved a few times over the years), but it is quite another to marry that to rugged reliability with very good overall ergonomics, and top build quality.
-And here again Topcon excelled with the RE Super (it had one of the smoothest, if not the smoothest, film advances of any SLR of the era, outdoing the Nikon F handily).
-It was no coincidence that the RE Super was selected in the mid-'60s by the US Navy and many law-enforcement agencies for its combination of brains and brawn, even beating out the Nikon F in the first instance.
+It is one thing to put all manner of technical sophistication into an SLR (as Minolta proved a few times over the years), but it is quite another to marry that to sturdy reliability with very good overall ergonomics, and top build quality.
+And here again Topcon excelled with the RE Super (it had one of the smoothest film advances of any SLR of the era, outdoing the Nikon F handily).
+It was no coincidence that the RE Super was selected in the mid-'60s by the US Navy and many law-enforcement agencies for its combination of ease of use and rugged build.
 Upon its introduction, no other SLR offered the total package of the RE Super and its RE Topcor lenses.
 The 58/1.4 and 100/2.8 were some of the finest examples of their ilk ever made (Cosina would go so far as to recreate the 58/1.4 in the early 2000s, available in Nikon F-mount, ironically :-)).
-A professional would, at least, have to take a good hard look at the Topcon before selecting the Nikon F over it during that time (Nikon still killed Topcon when it came to sales, but we'll get to that soon enough ;-)).
+A professional would, at least, have to take a good hard look at the Topcon before selecting the Nikon F over it during that time (Nikon still dominated Topcon when it came to overall sales, but we'll get to that soon enough ;-)).

 The RE Super and the Nikon F: Head-to-Head in 1965